nbreznau/CRI/README.md

 ### Workflow

+In addition to providing the raw R code in Rmd (markdown) files.
+We also knit each Rmd file into an html document so that non-R users may view the workflow.
+Therefore, each markdown file has a corresponding html file that can be opened by any browser software.
+For example, the file `01_CRI_Descriptives.Rmd` has a corresponding `01_CRI_Descriptives.html` file in the same folder for easy viewing (without the need for R).

 #### 1. Source Code Cleaning

 We collected the code from 73 teams and cleaned it for public sharing.
 This involved qualitative identification of model specifications, ensuring replicability, extracting Average Marginal Effects (AMEs) and redacting any identifying features.
 The resulting code are compiled by software type in the sub-folders of this project, orderd by team ID number (in folder **team_code**, and sub-folders: *team_code_SPSS*,*team_code_Stata*,*team_code_Mplus* and *team_code_R*).
 The code in the *team_code_R* folder imports the results from all other codes to compile a final dataset of effect sizes and confidence interval measures.